ENux-Distro/ENux/README.md

 - zypper (openSUSE)
 - emerge / portrage (Gentoo)
 - pacman (Arch)
-- enux (ENux's pmm wrapper)
+- pmm (The ENux Layer)
-- epkg (EPkgOS)
-- nix (NixOS)
-- flatpak
 - epm (ENux)

 **Conflict resolution:**
-Bedrock Linux handles most compatibility headaches.
+The ENux Layer handles most compatibility headaches.
 For beginners, **enux** simplifies package management into one easy-to-use tool.
-Note: nix, epkg, epm and flatpak aren't a part of brl/pmm, they're independent
+Note: epm isn't a layer, its independent.

-**About Nix**: ENux 5.6.3's installer will not install Nix because of the environment.
-You can still test it in the live environment.
+## What is The ENux Layer

+The ENux Layer lets multiple Linux distributions coexist on one system and share a unified package-management front end.
+It's inspired by Bedrock Linux, but reimplemented from scratch so ENux carries no upstream dependency, and designed from the start to work in chroot, container, and non-PID-1 environments.

+A layer is a distribution's root filesystem under /enux/layer/<name>.
+You install layers, enter them, and install packages into them through one consistent set of commands, regardless of which distro each layer runs.

 ---

 ## Features

-- Debian base for stability and reliability
+- LFS base for maximum freedom
-- Bedrock Linux pre-installed
+- The ENux Layer integrated
 - Access to multiple package managers on one system
-- Unified **enux** tool for simplified package management
+- Unified **pmm** tool for simplified package management
-- A nice ENux Welcomer CLI program
-- Lightweight **XFCE** desktop for performance
+- Lightweight, TTY-first approach with optional XFCE support
-- Clean, minimal, and beginner-friendly setup
+- Clean, minimal and flexible
-- Our own Linux 7.1.0-rc4-enux kernel, ensuring you got the latest bleeding edge hardware and firmware support
+- Our own Linux 6.18.10-enux kernel, for stability and reliability
 - Created with our own ISO Creator tool

 ---

-## Difference Between ENux Versions
+## Difference Between ENux Channels

-### ENux Live
+### ENux 5.x
-- Has Bedrock Linux pre-installed, and has support for using Bedrock Linux commands on the live environment
-- Pretty minimal (~1.2 GB), has XFCE pre-installed
+- Is Debian based, with Bedrock Linux pre-integrated
+- More beginner friendly compared to 6.x
+- Won't be EOL any time soon
-- Is recommended for intermediates who want a desktop environment on the live environment, and aren't scared of the terminal
+- Perfect for people who want to experience ENux without the complexity

-### ENux Netinst
+### ENux 6.x
-- Has Bedrock Linux pre-installed, but doesn't have support for using Bedrock Linux commands on the live environment
-- There is no GUI, only CLI/TTY
-- The installation requires you to have really stable networking
-- Is recommended for people who doesn't want any GUI on their system, and prefer network installers
+- Is LFS based, with The ENux Layer pre-integrated
+- Less beginner friendly compared to ENux 6.x
+- Will be the main channel that I'll focus more on
+- Perfect for intermediate to advanced users looking for something new.

-## Difference Between ENux 1.0, 2.0, 2.1, 3.0 and 4.0, 4.5, 5.0, 5.1.1, 5.2.1 5.3.1 5.3.2 5.3.3, 5.4.3, 5.5.3 and 5.6.3
+## Difference Between ENux 1.0, 2.0, 2.1, 3.0 and 4.0, 4.5, 5.0, 5.1.1, 5.2.1 5.3.1 5.3.2 5.3.3, 5.4.3, 5.5.3, 5.6.3 and 6.0

 ### ENux 1.0
 - Multi-step installation process